FOREX-Euro hit by poor data, dovish Fed limits losses

 * Yen investors eye BOJ policy meeting on Friday

-data increased c o ncerns a b out the economic outlook for the euro
+data increased c o ncerns a b out the euro zone, although losses

 Following a two-day policy meeting that finished on